 The department offers several graduate assistantships every year; each pays as much as $11,000 per year and automatically includes a tuition scholarship.
 The assistantships are competitive and based on merit, and all applicants to our program are automatically considered for these assistantships.
 The Graduate School has Underrepresented Minority Graduate Scholarships that pay $2,500 each year and include a tuition scholarship.
 Also from the Graduate School, Honors Fellowships for students of exceptional ability provide $2,000 per year.
 A graduate student may combine any of the above awards.
 The Graduate School also provides, on a competitive basis, Dissertation Fellowships to a limited number of students nearing the completion of their doctoral studies.
 More information on graduate fellowships and aid may be found at the Graduate School website listed above.

-Applications for admission to the graduate program may be obtained by writing or calling the Graduate School at (662) 915-7474, or through its website at http://www.olemiss.edu/gradschool/.
-Applicants must submit a completed application form, Graduate Record Exam scores, and official transcripts of post-secondary study to the Graduate School.
-In addition, applicants should submit three letters of recommendation from people who can speak with authority about their potential as a graduate student in History, a statement of purpose that describes their intellectual background and future goals, and a sample of their written work directly to the Department of History.
-The department’s Graduate Advisory Committee makes it decision regarding each application after assessing all of the application materials together, and not by applying any rigid standard or mathematical formula.
+Applications for admission to the graduate program can be downloaded or completed at the Graduate School’s website http://www.olemiss.edu/gradschool/applynow.html.
+Applicants must complete the application form and submit Graduate Record Exam scores, as well as official transcripts of post-secondary study to the Graduate School.
+In addition, applicants should have three letters of recommendation sent by people who can speak with authority about their potential as a graduate student in History.
+The recommendation letters should be submitted via the secure internet portal set up by the Graduate School.
+Applicants must also provide a statement of purpose that describes their intellectual background and future goals, and a sample of their written work.
+The Statement of Purpose can be uploaded at the Graduate School’s online application site; the writing sample can be submitted as an e-mail attachment to the Chair of the Graduate Advisory Committee, firstname.lastname@example.org.
+The department’s Graduate Advisory Committee makes its decision regarding each application after assessing all of the application materials together, and not by applying any rigid standard or mathematical formula.

 Prospective applicants may learn more about the History Department by visiting its website at www.olemiss.edu/depts/history/ and by contacting the department at the address below.
 Both as a department and individually, the faculty welcomes inquiries from prospective graduate students, and encourages them to visit the campus.